Chateau d'If © Alphis Tay

-On the sparsely vegetated island of If is the infamous prison, Château d'If, which is best known as the penal setting for Alexandre Dumas' The Count of Monte Cristo.
+On the sparsely vegetated island of If is the infamous prison, Château d'If, which is best known as the penal setting for Alexandre Dumas' famous book The Count of Monte Cristo.
 François I built the fortress here to defend Marseille and its port in the 16th century, and the site later housed a state prison which was notorious for incarcerating enemies of the royalty.
 The cells are horribly well-preserved; carvings by Huguenot prisoners can still be seen inside some of them.
 On a lighter note, the views back towards Marseille and the mountains beyond are wonderful to behold and the trip over in a boat is enjoyable.
 The ferry to the island will not run if the weather is bad and opening and closing times can change in accordance with the ferry schedule.

 Address: Embarcadère Frioul If, 1 Quai de la Fraternité